Heber-co-uk/Gameboy_MiSTer_Cart/ReadMe.md

 * Cheats
 * Fast boot
 * GBA mode for GBC games
+* **Save states don't work on physical cartridges because the emulated cartridge used for ROM files has separate inputs to allow the save state engine to change the state of the mapper**

 ## Open Source Bootstrap roms
 Open source roms are included in the core, adapted from the SameBoy project [https://github.com/LIJI32/SameBoy/](https://github.com/LIJI32/SameBoy/).
 These roms have MiSTer-specific enhancements, allowing fast booting and GBA mode to be controlled by the on-screen display.